Aspen Groves

 that elk can't eat the top out of them.
 Now the Forest Service has more fences

-once each spring, and once each fall.
-That will allow your aspen groves to
+once in the spring, and once in the fall.
+That will allow your aspen grove to

 mature and add color to our forest.

-together by Forester Patty Ringle.
-Here is the information on Patty's program, called the Adopt
+Here is the on information Patty's program, called the Adopt

 An Aspen Fence Volunteer Program.